Legrandgroup/remote-access-tunnelling-dev/INSTALL.md

 ### Configuring stunnel for encapsulating the SSH connection into a TLS session

-In order to configure stunnel (required for this encapsulation, create a file named ?/etc/stunnel/outgoing_rdv_remote.conf` that will contain:
+In order to configure stunnel (required for this encapsulation, create a file named `/etc/stunnel/outgoing_rdv_remote.conf` that will contain:
 ```
 [rdv_remote]
 client = yes
 accept = 222
 connect = <RDV_server_IP_address>:443
 ```
-Where <RDV_server_IP_address> should be replaced by the public IP address of the RDV server.
+Where <RDV_server_IP_address> should be replaced by the public IP address of the RDV server

 Once configured, restart stunnel:
 ```